Rugrats Go Wild

-The film was produced by Nickelodeon Movies and Klasky Csupo and released in theaters on June 13, 2003, by Paramount Pictures.
-Rugrats Go Wild was the least successful film in the Rugrats series, grossing $55.4 million worldwide and received negative reviews from critics.
-The film serves as the series finale for both Rugrats and The Wild Thornberrys.

-The film used "Odorama", which allowed people to smell odors and aromas from the film using scratch and sniff cards (reminiscent of 1960s Smell-O-Vision).
+The film was produced by Klasky Csupo and released in theaters on June 13, 2003.
+Rugrats Go Wild grossed $55.4 million worldwide and unlike its predecessors, it received unfavorable reviews from critics.
+The film used "Odorama", which allowed the audience to smell aromas from the film using scratch and sniff cards.

 Plot

-The Rugrats go on an imaginary safari with Tommy impersonating Nigel Thornberry, who is his role model and spoofs his nature show; the babies and their families are about to go on vacation on the Lipschitz cruise ship.
-When the families arrive at the dock, they miss the Lipschitz cruise.
-Tommy's father, Stu, has rented a ramshackle boat called the S.S.
-Nancy which he reveals to be their real mode of transportation, and their real vacation.
-The families are angered that Stu did not consult them on his plans, and soon the boat is flipped over by a rogue wave during a tropical storm.
-Everyone is forced to abandon the ship and board a life raft as the ship sinks.
-Everyone blames Stu for causing all of this and lose hope of being saved.
+The Rugrats go on an imaginary safari: Tommy impersonates Nigel Thornberry, who is his role model, and spoofs his nature show.
+The babies and their families are about to go on vacation on a tropical cruise ship, courtesy of Tommy's father, Stu.
+Upon arriving at the pier to depart, they discover that he has instead rented a ramshackle boat as their real vacation.
+The families are angered that Stu did not consult them on his plans, and during their journey, the boat is flipped over by a rogue wave during a tropical storm.
+Everyone is forced to abandon the ship and board a life raft as the ship sinks, and the group blames Stu.

-The next morning, they arrive on a small, seemingly uninhabited island.
-The adults make Betty the leader after Didi forbids Stu from volunteering, much to his chagrin.
-On the opposite side of the island is the famous globe-trotting family, the Thornberrys out to film a clouded leopard.
-Tommy, Chuckie, and the rest of the kids, except for Angelica, set off to find Nigel, for they suspect he is somewhere on the island.
-Along the way, Chuckie gets lost and runs into the Thornberry's child Donnie, who steals Chuckie's clothes, forcing Chuckie to wear Donnie's shorts.
+The next morning, they arrive on a small, seemingly uninhabited island in the South China Sea.
+On the opposite side of the island is the famous globe-trotting family, the Thornberrys, out to film a clouded leopard.
+The kids, except for Angelica, set off to find Nigel to get his help to get them home, as they suspect he is somewhere on the island.
+Along the way, Chuckie gets lost and runs into Donnie Thornberry, who steals his clothes, forcing Chuckie to wear Donnie's shorts.

-Meanwhile, Eliza Thornberry is exploring about the jungle with Darwin, her chimpanzee companion, and runs into Spike, the Pickles' dog.
+Meanwhile, Eliza Thornberry is exploring the jungle with Darwin, her chimpanzee companion, and runs into Spike, the Pickles' dog.
 Since Eliza can talk to animals, Spike is heard speaking; he informs her that his babies are lost somewhere on the island.
 Under the impression that Spike means he is looking for puppies, Eliza and a reluctant Darwin agree to help him find them.
-Following a close encounter with Siri, an angry clouded leopard whom Spike believes to be just a regular domestic cat, they learn that he meant human babies.
+Following a close encounter with Siri, an angry clouded leopard, they learn that he meant human babies.